desjarlais/Office-File-Explorer/README.md

 * Add Custom Properties
 * Reset note page size to default value
 * Remove Personally Identifiable Information

-# Note
-Keep in mind if you use this on a production document and choose to use something that changes or removes data, you should be working on a copy of the file, not the original.

 # App UI